-It would truly surprise if his name is Jasmin.
+It would truly surprise me if his name is Jasmin.

-Anyway, the place consists of a comfy living room with a state of the art kitchenette.
-Of course, also including all the appliances the good wife on a vacation is dreaming of.
+Anyway, the place consists of a comfy living room with a state-of-the-art kitchenette.
+Of course, it also includes all the appliances a good wife on a vacation is dreaming of.

 Bathroom and toilet – everything is new and modern and top-notch.
-The bedroom minimalistic chic.
+The bedroom is minimalistic chic.

 30 Korzo 2 kat